angular/in-memory-web-api/README.md

 ```

 ## Basic usage
-Create an `InMemoryDataService` class that implements `InMemoryDataService`.
+Create an `InMemoryDataService` class that implements `InMemoryDbService`.

 At minimum it must implement `createDb` which
 creates a "database" hash whose keys are collection names